drewmccormack/ensembles/README.md

 10. Add the following import in your precompiled header file, or in any files using Ensembles.

         #import <Ensembles/Ensembles.h>

+### Incorporating Ensembles in an OS X Project

+To add Ensembles to your App's Xcode Project with CocoaPods...

+1. Add the following to your Podfile

+		platform :osx, '10.9'
+		pod "Ensembles", "~> 1.0"

+To manually add Ensembles to your App's Xcode Project...

+1. In Finder, drag the `Ensembles Mac.xcodeproj` project from the `Framework` directory into your Xcode project.
+2. Select your App's project root in the source list on the left, and then select the App's target.
+3. In the General tab, click the + button in the _Linked Frameworks and Libraries_ section.
+4. Choose `Ensembles.framework` and add it.
+5. Add the following import in your precompiled header file, or in any files using Ensembles.

+        #import <Ensembles/Ensembles.h>

 #### Including Optional Cloud Services